 Eat normally as a family and wait for her to join in.

-That means you have to back off, provide all kinds of foods and if she doesn’t eat them, then you simply remove the snacks and allow her to get hungry enough for her to change her mind at the next meal.
-Yes, because she can’t communicate, you’ll have to put up with some horrible whining but it’s really important you stay calm whilst that happens.
+That means you have to back off, provide all kinds of foods, and if she doesn’t eat them, then you simply remove the snacks and allow her to get hungry enough for her to change her mind at the next meal.
+Yes, because she can’t communicate, you’ll have to put up with some horrible whining, but it’s really important you stay calm while that happens.

-If you do, it’ll stop it the moment she figures out that there is food to be had but only at certain points.
-She may be angry with you but the picky eating will stop promptly.
+If you do, it will stop when she realizes there is food to be had, but only at certain points.
+She may be angry with you, but the picky eating will stop promptly.
 If you’re seeing controlling behaviour show up elsewhere, then you know there are moments when you need to review how you’re leading her.
 Dealing with this now will save you a lot of heartache later on, as picky eating can develop into an eating disorder over time.

 However, if you tackle this now, it is a very solvable problem, and like so much, it’s about breaking your reaction to your little one’s control over food.
 It’s about showing leadership even in the face of difficulty.
 It’s about being calm and confident and allowing yourself to detach from the emotion surrounding your child’s eating habits.
-Dealing with a picky eater is hard but it’s not insurmountable.
+Dealing with a picky eater is hard, but it’s not insurmountable.

 To get more of your parenting questions answered or to get personal help with your child or children, please visit my parenting services page.